-If you’re planning to leave due to lack of interest, excitement, support or opportunity, it’s worthwhile to at least explore the internal waters first.
+If you’re planning to leave due to a lack of interest, excitement, support, or opportunity, it’s worthwhile to at least explore the internal waters first.
 This lets you carry your internal network with you while still getting many of the advantages of switching companies.
-Depending on your company’s size and growth rate this might not be an option for you, but there are some folks who switch roles every two-to-three years within the same parent company, and find that an effective way to remain engaged and learning.
+Depending on your company’s size and growth rate, this might not be an option for you, but there are some folks who switch roles every two-to-three years within the same parent company and find that an effective way to remain engaged and learning.

 On the other hand, if you’re considering leaving due to burnout or exhaustion, it’s sometimes possible to negotiate a paid or unpaid sabbatical where you can take a few months recharging yourself, often in conjunction with switching internal roles.
 This is more common at larger companies.
-(In case you were wondering, no your coworkers taking parental leave is not “on sabbatical” or “on vacation.”)
+(In case you were wondering, no, your coworkers taking parental leave are not “on sabbatical” or “on vacation.”)